 The aim is for the children and adults, to feel self-empowered and in control.
 That is achieved by understanding and self-acceptance.
 Understanding our personal needs and limitations, discerning between limitations and self-limiting believes, understanding pain and development and believing and accepting that we are perfect as we are with no need for comparison is a good place to start.
 Once this is achieved change will start to take place and we will naturally drift towards a more positive and proactive future.

-In this educational setting I also work with teachers that needed support in all the mental and emotional issues of life plus the ones related to their pupils and the impact they have in their overall mental wellbeing.
+In an educational setting, I worked with children covering all aspects of their therapeutic needs.
+I also with teachers that needed support in all the mental and emotional issues of life plus the ones related to their pupils and the impact they have on their overall mental wellbeing.

-I have also worked with parents that were supported by children services, where I could help parents to understand their primal needs as human beings, spouses, parents and professionals and how it impacts on what they feel to be their duties in each aspect of their lives and how often they feel conflicted and unsure how to manage and deliver in each role.
-We explore how to find understanding and acceptance of these roles and take positive and assertive steps to ensure a balance that will promote a healthy emotional and mental state by addressing all and any condition bred by this conflicting and challenging time.
+I have also worked with parents that were supported by children services.
+I was able to help parents to understand their primal needs as human beings, spouses, parents and professionals.
+Often they felt conflicted and unsure on how to fulfil each role.
+We explored how to find understanding and acceptance of these roles and take positive and assertive steps to ensure a balance that will promote a healthy emotional and mental state by addressing all and any condition bred by this conflicting and challenging time.

-I aim to provide a treatment that, at the end, the client will be able to accept the consequences of the past, while learning to cope with feelings that were often suppressed by substances misuse, will learn to identify triggers and behaviours, will be able to identify which needs need to be fulfilled and how as to be able to carry on living a healthy life and learn to identify red flags.
-We achieve this by looking into underlying issues, by addressing the trauma that led to addiction or caused by it, by challenging some thought process, etc. I have also extensive knowledge of relapse prevention that can be incorporated in our sessions.
+I aim to provide a treatment that, in the end, the client will be able to accept the consequences of the past, while learning to cope with feelings that were often suppressed by substances misuse.
+Clients will have the opportunity to learn how to identify triggers and behaviours.
+Identifying which needs need to be fulfilled.
+We achieve this by looking into underlying issues, by addressing the trauma that led to addiction or caused by it, by challenging maladapted thought process, etc. I have also extensive knowledge of relapse prevention that can be incorporated in our sessions.